dineshUmasankar/YARTBML/docs/src/testing.md

 ### AST

-- `TestString`: Does the AST produce the expected input sourcecode of YARTBML?
+- `TestString`: Does the AST produce the expected input source code of YARTBML?

 ### Evaluator